 Another retirement option is taking an annuity, however, Moneyfarm does not provide this so you would have to transfer your funds to a new provider.
 Moneyfarm doesn’t charge any exit fees so you would be able to do this, or even find a different income drawdown provider, at no extra cost other than what the new provider charges.

 Moneyfarm fees are the same across all its accounts (pensions, ISAs and general investment account) and if you have multiple portfolios such as a pension and ISA you would pay just one platform fee.
 Investors pay 0.7% on the first £20,000, then 0.6% on any amount from £20,000 to £100,000, 0.5% on anything from £100,000 to £500,000 and then 0.4% on funds above that.
 There is also an average fund fee of 0.3%.

 For example if you were to invest £210,000 you would pay 0.7% for first £20,000, 0.6% on £80,000 and 0.5% on £110,000.
 Fees are charged on a monthly basis but are calculated daily based on your portfolio value.

-However, you can have £20,000 managed free in the 1st year by visiting here.
+However, you can get half price management fees in the first year on up to £15,000 by visiting here.

 Moneyfarm pension performance